oracle/oci-ruby-sdk/README.md

 * [Developer Tools section](https://community.oracle.com/community/cloud_computing/bare-metal/content?filterID=contentstatus%5Bpublished%5D~category%5Bdeveloper-tools%5D&filterID=contentstatus%5Bpublished%5D~objecttype~objecttype%5Bthread%5D) of the Oracle Cloud forums
 * [My Oracle Support](https://support.oracle.com)

+## Security

+Please consult the [security guide](./SECURITY.md) for our responsible security vulnerability disclosure process

 ## License

-Copyright (c) 2016, 2021, Oracle and/or its affiliates.
+Copyright (c) 2016, 2023 Oracle and/or its affiliates.
 All rights reserved.

 This software is dual-licensed to you under the Universal Permissive License (UPL) 1.0 as shown at https://oss.oracle.com/licenses/upl or Apache License 2.0 as shown at http://www.apache.org/licenses/LICENSE-2.0.
 You may choose either license.